mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiFitPeaks2D-v1.rst

 PoldiFitPeaks2D can also be used to calculate a theoretical 2D pattern from a set of peaks by limiting the iterations to 0.

+In addition to performing the 2D-fit, a theoretical 1D-diffractogram of the fit-function is calculated as well, which can be used in conjunction with :ref:`algm-PoldiAnalyseResiduals` to assess the quality of a fit.

 Usage
 -----